 - Can be very aggressive where grass is weak or thin.

-The leaves, flowers and unripe fruits are edible, with a mild lemon-sour flavor - that's were it gets the name sour grass.
-Edible gardeners use it as a salad green or add them to soups, sauces or as a seasoning.
+The leaves, flowers and unripe fruits are edible, with a mild lemon-sour flavor – that’s where it gets the name sour grass.
+Edible gardeners use it as a salad green or add it to soups, sauces, or as a seasoning.
 It is rich in vitamin C and will quench thirst on hot summer days.
 Kind of nice to chew on when weeding.

-Yellow wood sorrel has an interesting and effective way to spread seed.
+Yellow Wood sorrel has an interesting and effective way to spread seeds.
 The pods build up pressure as they dry and then burst, sending the seed flying several feet.
 You can make the seed pods pop by lightly touching them.

 Oxalis will take advantage of bare and thin areas in your lawn, quickly filling them in.